 Northeastern University is a comprehensive urban research university with cutting-edge laboratory and research facilities.
-In addition to our research centers and institutes, below are other research facility highlights.
+In addition to our research centers and institutes and university resources for collaborations and initiatives with the Center for Research Innovation, below are other research facility highlights.
 View the faculty directory for more information on faculty-specific research labs.

 The Center for Nano and Microcontamination Control’s goal is to develop state-of-the-art techniques for micro and nanoscale contaminant control, mitigation, removal and characterization in manufacturing and fabrication processes.

 The Center for Microwave Magnetic Materials and Integrated Circuits (CM3IC) combines multidisciplinary expertise to develop novel microwave magnetic materials and device solutions for use in microwave electronics and multifunctional integrated circuits.

 Egan Engineering/Science Research Center is a state-of-the-art research facility that houses more than a dozen laboratories for engineering, physics, chemistry and computer science.
 The Egan Research Center allows for close collaboration among experimentalists, theoreticians, and fabrication experts where researchers can share laboratories for expensive or heavy equipment that can be important for material characterization and related research on this project.
 The center is a model of technological sophistication that significantly promotes and advances interdisciplinary research.

 ISEC is a six-story, 223,000 square foot facility is designed to spur research innovation and collaboration, and is home to the several engineering disciplines and research areas including bioengineering, robotics and wireless communications.
 ISEC video.